 If your issues are ongoing, you might need to take a leave of absence.
 Note, however, that you may not be automatically eligible for financial aid when you come back.
 On the other hand, if you’re working on correcting the issue that caused your grades to decline, a school may decide that you’re on the right track to bring grades up again next semester.

-- Correct any previous defaults: Make sure you’re current with any existing student loans.
-This may include “rehabilitating” a federal Direct Loan, which may let you pay a lower amount that’s a portion of your annual discretionary income, or consolidating the loan.4 There are plusses and minuses to each.
+- Correct any previous defaultsfootnote 4.
+Make sure you’re current with any existing student loans.
+This may include “rehabilitating” a federal Direct Loan, which may let you pay a lower amount, or consolidating the loan.
 Contact your loan servicer to find out what options are available to you.

 Appealing the financial aid decision

 Can you get your financial aid back?
 It depends.
-If you can correct the issue (bring your grades up, take more classes, clear up defaults, etc.) then you may be eligible for it again—but probably not for the semester where you’re making the changes.
-Don’t assume that you’ll automatically be reinstated by your school for aid even after you’ve made changes.
+If you can correct the issue (bring your grades up, take more classes, clear up defaults, etc.) then you may be eligible for it again—but probably not for the semester when you’re making the changes.
+Don’t assume that you’ll get it automatically even after you’ve made changes.
+Here are some tips on how to get your financial aid back and conduct the appeal:

 If you do decide to appeal the school’s decision, you’ll need to write a “financial aid appeal letter.”